 To get reliable information on a particular dietary supplement:

 - Ask your health care providers.
-Even if they do not know about a specific dietary supplement, they may be able to access the latest medical guidance about its uses and risks.
+Even if they don’t know about a specific dietary supplement, they may be able to access the latest medical guidance about its uses and risks.

 - Look for scientific research findings on the dietary supplement.
 The National Center for Complementary and Alternative Medicine (NCCAM) and the National Institutes of Health (NIH) Office of Dietary Supplements (ODS), as well as other Federal agencies, have free publications, clearinghouses, and information on their Web sites.

-If you are thinking about or are using a dietary supplement, here are some points to keep in mind.
+If you’re thinking about or currently using a dietary supplement, here are some points to keep in mind.